Chayandev/Final_Project_IAC/README.md

 - 🛑NOTE:- These dependencies are crucial for enabling dialogflow-based natural language processing and efficient image loading in your Android app
 ```

+## Permissions

+#### Before you start using this app, please note that it requires the following permissions:

+### 🌐 Internet Access

+- **Permission Description**: This app requires internet access to communicate with external services and provide real-time features.
+- **Why We Need It**: [Firebase authentication & Chat response retch from Dialog flow]

+### 🖼️ Phone Gallery Access

+- **Permission Description**: This app requires access to your device's gallery or storage to allow you to select a profile icon.

 ---

 ## App OverView: